signebedi/gita2/README.md

-# gita2
+# gita_fastapi
-a general text search and reference tool, based on gita-api
+a general text search and reference tool written using FastAPI